Hypatchia/QualityInspection-ComputerVision-KerasTensorflow/readme.md

 A defect assessment web system was built using Django that allows the upload of an image of a product, processing, and then prediction of its status with respective probabilities.

-The process includes loading the pretrained deep learning model from Azure Blob storage, preprocessing the image, and then making the final prediction of the product's status as "broken","flawed","good"
+The process includes loading the pre-trained deep learning model from Azure Blob storage, preprocessing the image, and then making the final prediction of the product's status as "broken", "flawed", "good"

 A screenshot of the app is available: